2D Triangle Splatting for Direct Differentiable Mesh Training: Introduction

-Despite these improvements, splatting-based models are far less frequently used than mesh models in real-world applications.
+Despite these improvements, splatting-based models are far less widely used than mesh models in real-world applications.
 One key reason is that splatting-based models require specially designed rendering pipelines and remain incompatible with existing rendering engines.
 Although there have been recent attempts~\cite{Gao2024Relightable}, achieving advanced rendering effects, such as relighting and shadow rendering, with splatting-based models remains challenging.
 The computationally intensive depth sorting and alpha-blending operations used in splatting-based methods also hinder their deployment on resource-constrained devices.
 To extract triangle meshes from splatting-based models, a post-processing step using Truncated Signed Distance Function (TSDF)~\cite{Zhou2018, Richard2011KinectFusion} is typically required.
-This post-processing step is not differentiably optimized and may introduce artifacts in the final mesh.
+This post-processing step is not end-to-end and may introduce artifacts in the final mesh.
 It also reduces the Lagrangian representation of Gaussian primitives to a voxel-based Eulerian representation, creating a trade-off between computational complexity and geometric fidelity~\cite{guo2025tetsphere}.
 Compared to their original representation, meshes extracted from Gaussian-based methods are either too large or too coarse to efficiently represent different levels of detail in the scene.
-A method that combines the portability and efficiency of mesh-based models with the visual fidelity of radiance-field-based models is highly desirable.
+A method that combines the portability and efficiency of meshes with the visual fidelity of radiance fields is therefore desirable.

-In this work, we propose a novel approach that replaces the Gaussian primitives in 3DGS with 2D triangle facelets.
-These facelets feature spatially varying opacity based on the barycentric coordinates of each point on the triangle plane, preserving differentiability with respect to vertex locations throughout the rendering process.
-We demonstrate that by replacing 3D Gaussians with 2D triangles, we achieve comparable or improved visual quality compared to state-of-the-art Gaussian-based methods~\cite{kerbl3Dgaussians, Yu2023MipSplatting}.
-Figure \ref{fig:demo} shows a comparison between 2D Gaussian splatting~\cite{Huang2DGS2024}, Nvdiffrec~\cite{Munkberg_2022_CVPR} and our proposed 2D Triangle Splatting method.
+In this work, we propose a novel approach that replaces the Gaussian primitives in 3DGS with 2D triangle primitives.
+These triangle primitives feature spatially varying opacity based on the barycentric coordinates of each point on the triangle plane, preserving differentiability with respect to vertex locations throughout the rendering process.
+We demonstrate that by replacing 3D Gaussians with 2D triangles, we achieve strong visual quality compared to representative Gaussian-based methods in our experiments~\cite{kerbl3Dgaussians, Yu2023MipSplatting}.
+Figure \ref{fig:demo} shows the visualization of a model optimized using our proposed method on the NeRF-Synthetic \textit{Ship} scene.
+It can be observed that our method represents the geometry with discrete triangle faces while preserving the fine structures of the original scene, which are hard to reconstruct using traditional mesh reconstruction methods.